Cyclokitty/100-days-of-code/log.md

 ### Day 4: January 4, 2017

-More work on my timestamp app!
+**Today's Progress:** More work on my timestamp app!
 Looking good so far.

 And then my day exploded.
 Ok crazy stuff.
 Ha!